Building a Reputation for Fair-Dealing, Integrity and Goodwill

 Relationships.
 Know the go-to people on your

-Take it upon yourself to know them by name, personality
+Take it upon yourself to know the team by name, personality

 New Cases, Same People.

 Personal Connection.
 People who have a personal connection with someone do a better job recalling them later.
 Similarly, a negative relationship can suppress their likelihood of remembering you later.
 When someone remembers you positively, it is a cornerstone of building goodwill in the long term.